Efficient estimation of the target population average treatment effect from multi-source data: Introduction

 \section{Introduction}

-One of the major tasks in health technology assessment (HTA) is to synthesize new evidence of interventions on a target population from a pool of existing data sources in the form of studies.
-Usually there are non-negligible differences between the target population and the population from which a data source is sampled.
-Given an intervention effect of interest, researchers can compile a set of baseline covariates that summarize the interpopulation differences.
-These covariates are referred to as the relevant variables for transportability.
-Loosely speaking, when individual patient data (IPD) is available, the synthesized effect on the target population can often be obtained by standardizing the effect from the data source through adjustment of the relevant variables or by weighting the samples from the data source to account for the distributional differences of the relevant variables.
+Meta-analyses synthesize new evidence of intervention effects in a target population from a pool of existing data sources in the form of studies.
+Usually there are non-negligible differences between the target population and the study population from which a data source is sampled.
+Given an intervention effect of interest, meta-analysts then compile a set of baseline covariates that summarize the interpopulational differences.
+These covariates are referred to as relevant variables for transportability.
+Put simply, when individual participant data is available, the synthesized effect in the target population can often be obtained by standardizing the effect from some source population through adjustment of the relevant variables or by weighting the sample from the source population to account for possible covariate shifts of the relevant variables.
 We follow up on the causally interpretable meta-analysis framework in the multi-source data setting \citep{dahabreh2023efficient}, where the parameter of interest is the target population average treatment effect (TATE).
 Retaining the arguably weak identifiability assumptions in that work, we suggest a family of asymptotically linear estimators of the TATE that employs cross-fitting for estimation of the nuisance parameters.
 We derive the efficient influence function (EIF) of the TATE and show that an efficient estimator emerges from this family of estimators.
 Under the same assumptions, we also study a simple form of effect heterogeneity in the target population by projecting the conditional average treatment effect (CATE) onto a pre-specified basis expansion.